ros2/ros2_documentation/source/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.rst

 Within VS Code search in Extensions (CTRL+SHIFT+X) for the "Remote Development" Extension and install it.

- ..
-Note:: Now you are all setup and you can add your workspace

 Configure workspace in Docker and VS Code
 -----------------------------------------